-This course is designed to give students a glimpse of another way of working wood as well as an intimate knowledge of wood as a building material.
+In woodworking, students glimpse another way of working wood and gain an intimate knowledge of wood as a building material.
 Students typically begin by splitting a freshly cut log using wedges and a froe into smaller, more usable sections of wood.
-Then students shape that wood using a drawknife and a timeless work-holding device known as a shavehorse.
-Additionally, students in class may use a brace and bit, spokeshave, reamer, and tenon cutter to achieve particular tasks on their project.
+Then, students shape that wood using a drawknife and a timeless work-holding device known as a shavehorse.
+Additionally, students may use a brace and bit, spokeshave, reamer, and tenon cutter to complete different tasks.
 Projects have included low stools, simple benches, and small tables.